 He also wasn't thinking about last year, when he walked off the Champion Course at PGA National Resort & Spa midway through his second round.

-He was focused on playing the 18 holes ahead of him and he played them better than anyone, putting together a bogey-free, 7-under-par 63.
+He was focused on playing the 18 holes ahead of him and he played them better than anyone, putting together a bogey-free, seven-under-par 63.

-A Northern Ireland native who has a home in Palm Beach Gardens, McIlroy has a 1-shot lead over Russell Henley.
+A Northern Ireland native who has a home in Palm Beach Gardens, McIlroy has a one-shot lead over Russell Henley.

-Rory Sabbatini, the 2011 champ, shot 65 along with William McGirt and Jamie Donaldson.
-Five others were tied for sixth at 66 on a day when the wind hardly blew and rain threatened, but never fell.
+Rory Sabbatini, the 2011 champion, shot 65 along with William McGirt and Jamie Donaldson.
+Five others were tied for sixth at 66 on a day when the wind hardly blew and rain threatened but never fell.